mushkevych/scheduler/README.md

 Synergy Scheduler tracks its history to 2011.
 It is a production-grade Job Scheduling System, used for triggering simple jobs and orchestrate execution of complex interdependent data processing clusters.

 Synergy Scheduler utilizes Rabbit MQ to communicate with its subsidiaries, so it is a good choice for deployments where part of the system is remote or machine/location dependent.

-Synergy Scheduler is supervising triggering and life-cycle of two types of jobs:
+Synergy Scheduler is supervising triggering and life-cycle for two types of jobs:

 - cron-like jobs govern by timer.
 They are known to the system as *free-run*
 - *managed* jobs that are govern by state machine.
 Such jobs could have multiple dependencies on other jobs

-Here, "job" corresponds to an execution of any system process (for example: Python process, Hadoop map-reduce job, etc) with a set of particular arguments, started and monitored by the Scheduler means.
+Here, term *job* corresponds to an execution of any system process (for example: Python process, Hadoop map-reduce job, etc) with a set of particular arguments, started and monitored by the Synergy Scheduler means.

 Each process registered within the Synergy Scheduler could chose state machine to govern its execution.

-To start using Synergy Scheduler user would have to write an actual job, register it in the context and define its triggering frequency.
+To start using Synergy Scheduler user would have to write an actual job and register it within the context.

 License: